-PEPPS conducts urine or other non-invasive tests to test for alcohol and/or drug use.
-It is the duty of the pupil to disclose to PEPPS any medicine that may have been taken that may affect the outcome of the test.
-Pupils need to provide PEPPS with a doctor's certificate after any such test, as soon as is reasonably possible, which states precisely what the nature of such medication is.
-These tests are necessary to ensure that all pupils at PEPPS are protected against the scourge of drugs in our society.

-A pupil will be subjected to disciplinary proceedings if a prohibited good is found in his or her possession or if a drug or alcohol test yields a positive result.
+PEPPS may conduct random urine or other non-invasive tests to test for alcohole and/or drug use.
+It is the duty of the pupil to disclose to PEPPS any medication that may have been taken that may affect the outcome of the test.
+Pupils nees to provide PEPPS with a doctor's certificate after any such test, as soon as is reasonably possible, which states precisely what the nature of such medication is.
+These tests are necessary to ensure that all pupils at PEPPS are protected against the scourage of drugs in our society.
+A pupil may be subjected to disciplinary proceedings if a prohibited good is found in his or her possession or if a drug or alcohold test yields a positive result.